John D Worrall, Ph.D.

 Widely published, his work has appeared in the Economic Journal, the Journal of Law and Economics, the Review of Economics and Statistics, the Journal of Human Resources, the Industrial and Labor Relations Review, the Journal of Risk and Insurance, the Journal of Labor Research, the Journal of Regulatory Economics.

-Currently an Associate Editor of The Journal of Risk and Insurance Professor Worrall has served on the Editorial Board of the Journal of Disability Policy Studies, and the Inaugural Review Committee of the Journal of Visual Impairment and Blindness.
+He served as an Associate Editor of The Journal of Risk and Insurance for 25 years.
+Professor Worrall has served on the Editorial Board of the Journal of Disability Policy Studies, and the Inaugural Review Committee of the Journal of Visual Impairment and Blindness.
 He served a ten year term as an Associate Editor of the journal Insurance: Mathematics and Economics.
 He has served as a referee for many leading economics and insurance journals.

-Recently, Dr. Worrall has appeared on regional televison shows to speak about:
+Recently, Dr. Worrall has appeared on many television and radio shows including:

 - “Reganomics” for an hour on It’s Your Call, on the CN8-Comcast Network (June 9, 2004)